 Frequently Asked Questions

-NOTE: Only MRU students and Recreation members can register for Ice Hockey (teams & individuals).
+NOTE: Only MRU students and members can register for Ice Hockey due to limited facility availability.

-Ice Hockey: Sticks, socks, pants, shin pads, shoulder pads, elbow pads, CSA approved helmet and full cage, gloves and jock/jill straps.
+Ice Hockey: Sticks, socks, pants, shin pads, shoulder pads, elbow pads, CSA approved helmet and full cage (no visors), gloves and jock/jill straps.
+MRU does not lend out ice hockey equipment to its participants.